csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 When creating a realtime instrument, there is no necessity to include any Csound score events (or any \<score\> tags).
-With earlier versions of Csound it used to be that we needed to include a \'dummy\' score event to keep realtime performance going but with more recent versions of Csound this is no longer the case.
+With earlier versions of Csound it used to be that we needed to include a dummy score event to keep realtime performance going but with more recent versions of Csound this is no longer the case.